Mon - Fri: 9:00 - 18:00

 4005 N Federal Highway, Suite 200

-2008 Tartan 4300 two cabins, two heads.
+2008 Tartan 4300 — Two cabins, two heads

-New headsails from North Sails — March 2025.
+New headsails from North Sails!
+March 2025

-Born in the USA!
+Born in the USA

-Unlike a lot of boat designers, Tim Jackett is an active sailor and racer and has been since he was a kid.
+Rio is a spacious 43-foot monohull designed by Tim Jackett and built at Tartan Yachts in Painesville, Ohio, USA.
+Unlike many boat designers, Tim Jackett is an active sailor and racer and has been since he was a kid.
 He started working for Tartan Yachts out of college and has been there ever since, going on 50 years.

 The cream-colored Ultra-Leather upholstery complements the cherry-finish cabinetry and enhances the roomy feel.
-A wide flat-screen TV adds to the entertainment aesthetics of the saloon area.
+A wide, flat-screen TV adds to the entertainment aesthetics of the saloon area.
 Dimmable light switches allow for warm, ambient light.
 Dining for eight?
 Yes, please!

 The value of a boat is based on condition and upkeep.
 If you have been in the market for a while and have looked at a few boats, you will quickly realize Rio is a well-cared-for yacht.